The Facts You Need to Know About Temporary Adoption

 Temporary Guardianship Could Be the Help You Need

-What you’re feeling is normal.
-There are thousands of women around the country who think the same thing — parenting is impossible for me.
-You may have found yourself in a position where life seems far too difficult to manage, and the responsibilities of parenthood only add to that.
-What can you do?
+If you have recently given birth, or are facing an unplanned pregnancy, you may have found yourself in a position where life seems far too difficult to manage, and the responsibilities of parenthood only add to that.
+But what can you do?

-Faced with this situation, you could be wondering about temporary adoption, or giving a baby up for adoption to family member short-term.
+Because of the permanence of adoption and having to surrender your parental rights, you may be wondering about temporary adoptions, or “giving a baby up” for adoption to a family member short-term.
 This makes sense — you love your child, and you don’t want to lose them.
 But you also know you need help, and getting that help while also being a parent won’t work.

 Temporary adoption, however, isn’t the answer.
 At least, it’s not quite the answer.
 The idea of temporary adoption for a child slightly misunderstands the adoption process.
 That being said, there is a solution that fits what you are looking for, and it’s called temporary legal guardianship.

-When you place your baby or child for adoption, it is always a permanent decision.
-This is true regardless of if you don’t personally know the adoptive parents or if you are giving a baby up for adoption to family members.
-This is a legal matter, and it is in the best interest of the birth mother, adoptive family and child for the decision to be final when a placement is made.
+Adoption requires the use of attorneys and court systems to ensure the process is being completed legally and ethically.
+When you place your baby or child for adoption and complete the adoption process, it is always a permanent decision.
+This is true regardless of whether you don’t personally know the adoptive parents or if you are giving a baby up for adoption to family members.
+This is a legal matter, and it is in the best interest of the birth mother, adoptive family, and child for the decision to be final when a placement is made.

-In an adoption, the birth mother does not give her final consent to adoption until near the end of the process.
-In the case of infant adoptions, a birth mother cannot give consent until after the child is born.
-Once consent to the adoption is given, and any applicable revocation period has passed, parental rights are officially terminated, meaning there cannot be a temporary adoption.
+In an adoption, the birth mother does not make her final adoption decision until she completes the paperwork near the end of the process.
+In the case of infant adoptions, a prospective birth mother cannot complete this paperwork until after her child is born.
+Once the adoption paperwork is signed, and any applicable revocation period has passed, parental rights are officially terminated — which is why there cannot be a temporary adoption.

-This doesn’t mean the connection between mother and child will be terminated.
-More than 90 percent of domestic infant adoptions are at least semi-open.
-In the modern adoption process, goodbye doesn’t have to be forever, even though temporary adoption cannot happen.
-Through different forms of communication, a mother can stay connected with her child, even after a placement has happened in adoption.
+This doesn’t mean the connection between the birth mother and child will be terminated.
+More than 90 percent of domestic infant adoptions include some form of openness.
+In the modern adoption process, goodbye doesn’t have to be forever.
+Through different forms of communication, a birth mother can stay connected with her child, even after a placement has happened in adoption.

 What is Temporary Legal Guardianship?

 Guardianship is a term that refers to the act of one individual assuming legal responsibility for another.
-This involves care, protection, handling of health, education and more.
-Typically, a guardianship involves an adult assuming responsibility for a minor who is not their biological child, although guardianship can also be given for adults.
+This involves care, protection, handling of health, education, and more.
+Typically, guardianship involves an adult assuming responsibility for a minor who is not their biological child, although guardianship can also be given to adults.

 A temporary legal guardianship is a guardianship arrangement with a specific purpose for a set length of time.
-The guardianship responsibilities are the same, but the situation is not permanent.
-This isn’t a temporary adoption, but it is likely what you had in mind with the idea of temporary adoption.
+The responsibilities are similar to those of an adoptive parent, but the situation is not permanent.
+This isn’t a temporary adoption, but it is likely what you had in mind.

 Temporary guardianship can be formed voluntarily — meaning you can choose the guardian and help set the terms for the arrangement.
 Unlike when a child is placed into foster care, this can be your choice as the mother.
 There may be many different reasons to choose this route — it could give you the time you need to find a steady job, complete a rehab program or find housing.
 These are all acceptable reasons to seek out a temporary guardianship for your child.